ISibboI/evalexpr/README.md

 License
 -------

-eval is primarily distributed under the terms of the MIT license.
+evalexpr is primarily distributed under the terms of the MIT license.
 See [LICENSE](LICENSE) for details.